Kimberly-Kim/SIMO-system/README.md

 I.Simulate the bit error probabilities, in terms of 𝑆𝑁𝑅, for the MRC, SC, SSC, and EGC schemes with L receive antennas.

 II.Simulate the outage probabilities, in terms of 𝑆𝑁𝑅, for the MRC, SC, SSC,and EGC schemes with L receive antennas.

+III.Simulate the bit error probability and outage probability for BPSK modulation in Rayleigh channels.